elixir-tesla/tesla/README.md

 ## Dynamic middleware

-All methods can take a middleware function as the first parameter.
+All functions can take a middleware function as the first parameter.
 This allow to use convenient syntax for modifying the behaviour in runtime.

 Consider the following case: GitHub API can be accessed using OAuth token authorization.